 If you have the following characteristics, it would be a plus:

 - Advanced degree (e.g. MS, PhD, PharmD) or equivalent experience

 - Knowledge of regulatory requirements to support registration; generates processes/plans and/or provides clinical input into briefing documents to support regulatory interactions/approvals and active attendance at IND, EoP2, scientific advice, pre-NDA/BLA, NDA/MAA, AdCom meetings

 - Advanced understanding of clinical development and/or marketed support to recommend, influence, and implement improvements to processes.

-- Demonstrates a thorough knowledge of worldwide regulatory and safety requirements as pertains to drug development, research projects, and/or market support.
+- Thorough knowledge of worldwide regulatory and safety requirements as pertains to drug development, research projects, and/or market support.

 - Demonstrated experience leading in both matrix and line environment to deliver projects, and manage change

 Our values and expectations are at the heart of everything we do and form an important part of our culture.
 These include Patient focus, Transparency, Respect, Integrity along with Courage, Accountability, Development, and Teamwork.
 As GSK focuses on our values and expectations and a culture of innovation, performance, and trust, the successful candidate will demonstrate the following capabilities:

 - Agile and distributed decision-making - using evidence and applying judgement to balance pace, rigour and risk, governance and control, managing ambiguity and paradox.

 - Creating a performance culture and driving results, prioritisation, execution, delivering performance.